The Complexity of Evaluating nfer: Minimality

 \section{Minimality}

 This section discusses the \emph{minimality} restriction and its implications on the complexity of the \nfer evaluation problem.
 Traditionally, \nfer supports the concept of a \emph{selection function} that may modify the results of $\interp{\_}$~\cite{kauffman2017inferring}.
 The reason is to support minimality, which filters any intervals that are not minimal in their timestamps.
 Although minimality was originally introduced for its utility~\cite{kauffman2016nfer}, it has positive implications for evaluation complexity as well.
+All results in this section hold for our extended semantics, i.e., with cycles and exclusive rules.

 Figure~\ref{fig:minimality} shows the effect of minimality on the evaluation of a single rule.
-In the figure, time moves from left to right and the dark-gray intervals are the inputs to $\interp{\nferrule{A}{B}{\beforekw}{C}{\true}{\emptymap}}$.
-This evaluation produces the three intervals labeled $A$ but minimality discards the longer interval with a checkerboard pattern because there are shorter $A$ intervals in the same period.
+In the figure, time moves from left to right and events $B$ and $C$ on the timeline are the inputs to $\interp{\nferrule{A}{B}{\beforekw}{C}{\true}{\emptymap}}$.
+This evaluation produces the three intervals labeled $A$ but minimality discards the longer, shaded interval because there are shorter $A$ intervals in the same period.